Pointe-noire Republic Of The Congo Travel Guide

 Congolese cuisine in Pointe-Noire reflects its unique position as a significant harbor city on the Atlantic coast.
 Staple foods are generally rich in starches and proteins, offering sustenance in the warm climate.

 Dishes are often savory, rich, and can be spicy.
-Peanut-based sauces are a prominent feature, contributing a creamy, earthy depth to many stews.
+Peanut-based sauces are a prominent feature, including a creamy, earthy depth to many stews.
 Palm oil imparts a distinct reddish hue and rich flavor to many preparations.

-Meals are often eaten communally, symbolizing sharing and community.
+Food is often eaten communally, symbolizing sharing and community.
 It is customary to greet others at the table before starting to eat.

 A deeply satisfying and classic Congolese meal.